 Drinking regularly, even at low levels, increases your risk of long-term health harm.

-For New Zealand women, cancer is the major cause of alcohol-related death.
+For New Zealand women, breast cancer is the leading cause of alcohol-attributable death.
 In relation to cancer, there is no safe level of alcohol consumption.

 One in every 25 deaths from cancer in New Zealand are due to alcohol use (for persons <80 years).
 Of these, breast cancer is the most common.